Boo Buie’s late basket lifts Northwestern over No. 14 Indiana

 Audige and Buie scored 11 apiece in the first half, and Northwestern led by 21 before heading to the locker room up 39-20.

-Audige nailed back-to-back three-pointers to give the Wildcats a 17-12 lead and spark a 17-1 run that delighted rowdy student sections behind each basket.
+Audige nailed back-to-back 3-pointers to give the Wildcats a 17-12 lead and spark a 17-1 run that delighted rowdy student sections behind each basket.

-Buie capped the run when he nailed a three to make it 28-13 with just over seven minutes remaining in the half.
+Buie capped the run when he nailed a 3 to make it 28-13 with just over seven minutes remaining in the half.

 Brooks Barnhizer made it 39-18 with two free throws in the closing minute.
 Jackson-Davis made two for the Hoosiers in the closing seconds, and Woodson had more heated words for the officials before heading to the locker room with his team trailing by 19.